-To apply for KP3A, it requires a license called SIUP3A.
+Applying for KP3A requires a SIUP3A license.
 There are several different kinds based on the function of your representative office.

-Unlike KP3A and KPPA, you are able to execute projects in Indonesia with BUJKA with a local construction organisation (BUJK) (100% owned by Indonesian) via a joint operation.
+Unlike KP3A and KPPA, you are able to execute projects in Indonesia with BUJKA with a local construction organization (BUJK) (100% owned by an Indonesian) via a joint operation.

 The permit is valid for 3 years and is extendable as well.
-BUJKA’s license application, replacement and renewal fees fall between US$5,000 and US$10,000.
-Fee varies based on the active business field that the BUJKA participates in.
+BUJKA’s license application, replacement, and renewal fees fall between US$5,000 and US$10,000.
+Fees vary based on the active business field that the BUJKA participates in.

 You must submit the application and documents to the Ministry of Public Works.
 The administrative fees are US$5,000 and US$10,000 for construction consultancy services and construction implementation services respectively.

-BUJKA license application requires more paperwork than other representative offices and you must prove your company have a good reputation with considerably larger operation.
+BUJKA license application requires more paperwork than other representative offices and you must prove your company has a good reputation with a considerably larger operation.

 There are no exact restrictions of a KPPA MIGAS, however, it is of the general consensus that KPPA MIGAS is regulated in the same way as KPPA.